campworkcoeman/campworkcoeman.org/get-involved/staff.md

 * Salary is based on position responsibility with consideration given to individual experience.

-All applications must be sumbitted online using the link below.
+All applications must be submitted online using the link below.
 It is recommended that you submit your application early.
 Applicants will be notified of the interview schedule by the Camp Director.

 > %list-group%
+> <a href="{{ site.url }}/pdf/2024/2024-hiring-flier.pdf" class="list-group-item">2024 Staff Opportunities Flier</a>
 > <a href="https://forms.gle/92GkHmZ1BRden6Fu6" class="list-group-item">2024 Staff Interest Form</a>

 If you are interested in working at camp this summer, please contact Camp